IsaacScript/isaacscript/packages/eslint-plugin-isaacscript/docs/rules/no-for-in.md

 ## Rule Details

 "for in" loops iterate over the entire prototype chain, which is virtually never what you want.
-Use a "for of" loop or `Object.keys` or `Object.values` or `Object.entries` instead.
+Use a "for of" loop or instead.

 ```ts
 // Bad